ScanBot: A Benchmark for Precision Robotic Surface Scanning with Industrial Laser Profilers

 \subsection{Data Collection}

 To reflect real-world industrial inspection scenarios, we design a data collection protocol that supports multi-object, multi-task surface scanning.
-Each object in the dataset is associated with multiple scanning tasks, targeting different geometric features or surface regions.
-This design enables the evaluation of multi-task and instruction-driven learning methods under diverse conditions.
+Each object in the dataset is associated with multiple scanning tasks targeting different geometric features or surface regions, enabling the evaluation of multi-task and instruction-driven learning methods under diverse conditions.

-Our setup integrates three sensor modalities.
-The GoPro HERO8 Black connects via WiFi to record third-person video, while the Intel RealSense D435i is linked over USB to capture RGB and RGB-D data.
-The Keyence LJ-X8200 profiler outputs live profile images through the LJ-X Navigator interface, which we use to manually verify that the object is positioned within the sensor's optimal working distance before each scan begins.